 - Discussion about your ongoing contraception needs.

-The second medication, dissolved in the mouth at home, called misoprostol, is taken approximately 36 hours later.
+- The second medication is called misoprostol.
+You dissolved it in your the mouth approximately 36 hours later.
 Misoprostol makes the muscles of the uterus contract (tighten).
 This causes bleeding, cramps and a miscarriage (pushing out the early pregnancy from the womb).

-After taking medication termination tablets, you can expect the following:
+After taking the tablets, you can expect to experience the following things:

-- After taking the second tablet, misoprostol, at home, you will experience pain and bleeding.
+- After taking the second tablet (misoprostol) you will experience pain and bleeding.
 The bleeding will be heavier than a normal period and may include blood clots that can be the size of a lemon.
 Nausea, diarrhoea, dizziness, headaches and fever are also common.

 - Most people pass the pregnancy (miscarry) within four to five hours of taking the second dose of tablets.